Non-robustness of diffusion estimates on networks with measurement error: Empirical Example: Location Data from the COVID-19 Epidemic

 We conduct the same three analyses that we did with the simulated graph.
 First, we study a version of Theorem \ref{thm:sensitive-dep}, comparing the overlap between epidemics after perturbing the starting point.
 Second, we study a version of Theorem \ref{thm:main-polynomial}, comparing the expected number of infections on each graph.
 Finally, we consider the exercise of fitting a SIR differential equation model.

 For the sake of brevity, we only note differences unique to this section when compared to the procedures discussed in Section \ref{sec:sims}.
-When considering the simulation of Theorem \ref{thm:sensitive-dep}, the only change is how $i_0$ is selected -- we set $i_0$ to be the node with the highest degree in $G_n$.
 When considering the simulation of Theorem \ref{thm:main-polynomial}, the key change is that we hold $G_n$ fixed: it is generated once from the data.
 When we take expectations, they are taken only over the disease process only.
 Otherwise, the process is identical.
-The process of fitting a differential equation SIR model is exactly as before.
-In addition, we conduct simulations with $E_n$ taken to be an Erdos-Renyi random graph, rather than via the pruning procedure.
+In addition, we conduct simulations with $E_n$ taken to be an Erd\H{o}s--R\'{e}nyi random graph, rather than via the pruning procedure.
 In the main text, we set $\beta_n$ so that the i.i.d. errors generate the same expected volume of links as the pruning procedure.
 As an additional set of results, we set $\beta_n = \frac{1}{10n}$, to compare with the Monte Carlo simulations.
 Summary statistics of the resulting graphs are shown in Table \ref{tab:graph_stats_sw_pruned}.